One tablet, taken once daily, at the same time each day

 Femodette is a type of the combined contraceptive pill used to prevent unwanted pregnancy.
 It works by releasing synthetic versions of progesterone and oestrogen, which stop an egg from being released from the ovary each month.
 It also prevents sperm from entering through the cervix by thickening cervical mucus, and also thins the womb lining to make it difficult for an egg to attach itself should fertilisation occur.

 Femodette is 99% effective at preventing pregnancy if it is taken correctly.

 The best time to start taking Femodette is on the first day of your period where it will start to work straight away.
 If you start taking it on days 1-5 of your cycle then you'll have immediate protection.
 You can start taking Femodette at any time during your cycle but if it's after day five then you'll need to use an additional method of contraception, like condoms or a diaphragm, for seven days.

 The active ingredients in Femodette are progestogen gestodene and oestrogen ethinylestradiol.

 The other ingredients include lactose, maize starch, povidone, magnesium stearate (E572), sucrose, macrogol 6000, calcium carbonate (E170), talc, montan glycol wax.

 Femodette is taken once a day at the same time each day.
 The pill packs have the days of the week marked on each one to help you remember to take them.
 One pack lasts for 21 days.
-After this you take a seven day break before starting the next pack which is when you'll get your period.
+After this, you take a seven-day break before starting the next pack which is when you'll likely have a withdrawal bleed, similar to a period.

-Common side effects that may occur when you first start taking Femodette include:
+Common side effects that may occur when taking Femodette include:

-If you experience any signs of a blood clot, such as pain in the leg, then seek immediate advice from a doctor.
+The most serious side effect of combined hormonal contraception is a blood clot.
+If you experience any signs of a blood clot, such as pain in the leg or chest, then seek immediate advice from a doctor.